stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 #### Miscellaneous Verilog things

 * **Only the value at the end matters.** You can switch all the variables all the time in a loop, but the hardware will only build the final value.
 We're just implementing a truth table.
 Verilog code actually gets converted into a truth table (or logic that implements a truth table).
 * **If a value is assigned in an `always` block, it should be a reg.
 Otherwise, it should be a wire.** It's syntactic annoyance, but it is what it is.
+There's no deep knowledge behind it.